Bane, Grizzlies rout Sacramento 127-102, end 3-game skid - NewsBreak

 Bane, Grizzlies rout Sacramento 127-102, end 3-game skid

 Ja Morant had 18 points, nine assists and seven rebounds to help the Grizzlies end a three-game losing streak.
-Jaren Jackson scored 21 points and John Konchar had his first career double-double with 11 points and 14 rebounds.
+Jaren Jackson scored 21 points and John Konchar added 11 points and 14 rebounds.

-“We were driving the ball in the first half, but shots weren’t falling,” Bane said.
-“We stuck with it and eventually our defense turned into offense and busted the game open.”

 The Grizzlies beat the Kings 124-105 on Dec.
 17 at Golden 1 Center, and won handily again to extend their winning streak against Sacramento to six.